Enneagram vs Myers-Briggs: A Comprehensive Exploration

 The Sixteen MBTI Types

 From the combination of these dichotomies arise 16 distinctive MBTI personality types.
-Each type is denoted by a four-letter code, such as INTJ or ESFP, which reflects an individual’s preferences.
+Each type is denoted by a four-letter code, such as INTJ or ESFP, reflecting individual preferences.

 The Eight Cognitive Functions of MBTI